 Crackling Audio

 If you are having issues hearing the in-game sounds because of the noise interference in your party chat, that’s called crackling audio.
 This problem can occur due to the audio preferences set on your Xbox.
-To get rid of the crackling audio, you will need to change or increase your audio preferences to the in-game audio instead of the party chat audio.
+To eliminate the crackling audio, you must change or increase your audio preferences to the in-game audio instead of the party chat audio.

 To do this, follow the steps below: